Schlumberger/pixel-constrained-cnn-pytorch/README.md

 ## Data sources

 The MNIST dataset can be automatically downloaded using `torchvision`.
-All CelebA images were resized to 32 by 32 and can be found [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+The CelebA dataset can be found [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ## Citing